brianshumate/vaultron/README.md

 Along these lines, this project also has to disable Consul health checks for Vault since they are not designed to work with a Vault instance talking directly to Consul server.

+### Where's My Data?

+The when in operation Consul data is available under the `consul` directory.

 ### Handy Links